fjapor/APM/README.md

 # Requirement 3
 - Decided to use Xunit to tests + FakeitEasy to handle mocks.
 I could also build some postman tests to validate the web api routing, however i sticked to the scope noted in the history.
 In order to the Visual Studio IDE find the tests, the solution needs to be built.
 Also i isolated the tests in a new project.

+- There are some postman test scripts in the same project used to test api routing and currency routing mechanism.

 # Requirement 4
-- Created a single readonly fiend in Angular showing the new model property
+- Created a single readonly field in Angular showing the new model property

 # Requirement 5
 - Never worked with multi-currency applications, so i did some  research and find out about a "Money Pattern" described by Martin-Fowler.
-By using it we avoid errors of mixing currencies arithmetics and we "could" gain speed and minimize other developers errors.
+By using it, we avoid errors of mixing currencies arithmetics and we "could" gain speed and minimize other developers errors.
 However IDK the impacts and performance issues of this pattern, or code complexity increase and this would require some community research, benchmark and profiling testing.

     For reference:
     https://martinfowler.com/eaaCatalog/money.html